ModProg/derive-where/README.md

 struct Example<T, U>(T, PhantomData<U>);
 ```

-Separating the list of trait with a semi-colon, types to bind to can be
+It is also possible to specify the bounds to be applied.
+This will
-specified.
-This will bind implementation for `Example` to `T: Trait`.
+bind implementation for `Example` to `T: Super`:

 ```rust
 trait Super: Clone {}